 The bill amends several sections of Chapter 38-2 of the General Laws, which governs "Access to Public Records," to enhance public access while balancing individual privacy rights.
 Key insertions include a clearer definition of "public body" to include police departments of private educational institutions and a specification that public records encompass various forms of documentation, with exemptions for certain records such as medical and personnel records.

-Additionally, the bill requires public bodies to maintain written minutes of meetings, establish clear procedures for public record requests, and post these procedures prominently on their websites.
-It streamlines the process for public records requests, allowing submissions in various formats, including in person, by regular and electronic mail, and at the public body's discretion, by fax or online portal.
-Responses to requests must be provided within ten business days, with possible extensions under certain conditions.
+Additionally, the bill requires public bodies to maintain written minutes of meetings, establish clear procedures for public record requests, and post these procedures online.
+Public records requests can be submitted in multiple formats, including in person, by regular and electronic mail, and, at the public body's discretion, by fax or online portal.
+Public bodies are required to respond to requests within ten business days, with an extension of up to twenty days for complex requests.

 Statutes affected: 6273: 39-21.1-17